WorkTime – employee monitoring software

 When employee monitoring is too invasive

-There are various real-life situations where employee monitoring turns out to be excessive and too invasive.
-This can influence your business and your working environment, and not in the best way possible.
+There are various real-life instances in which employee monitoring turns out to be too invasive or excessive.
+This can negatively influence your business and working environment.

-As experts with over 20+ years of experience in the field, we have extensive knowledge based on our customers’ needs and feedback on what is too invasive when it comes to employee monitoring.
+As experts with more than 20+ years of experience in the field, we have gathered extensive knowledge from our customers’ needs and feedback on what is too invasive when it comes to employee monitoring.

-To explain this more straightforwardly, we can say that monitoring becomes excessive or too invasive when it goes beyond your business needs because it collects too much sensitive information that might reveal private data about your employees.
-What’s more, when data of this nature is collected frequently, it can easily be used to micromanage employees.
+To simply explain this, we can say that monitoring becomes excessive or too invasive when it goes beyond your business needs.
+Employee monitoring tools with invasive features can collect sensitive information that might overstep your employees’ privacy.

-Monitoring becomes excessive or too invasive when it goes beyond your business needs because it collects sensitive information that might reveal private data about your employees.
+Monitoring becomes excessive or too invasive and goes beyond your business needs when it begins to collect sensitive data and overstep your employees’ privacy boundaries.

 Spy-like monitoring functions

-The only case where monitoring with spy-like functions is useful is for investigation purposes.
-Experience has shown that they’re excessive when you only need to monitor productivity.
+The only case in which monitoring with spy-like functions is useful is for investigative purposes.

 The hidden danger behind spy-like functions

 Sensitive information leakage